 We acknowledge the historical and present injustices impacting marginalized communities.
 We demand equity from ourselves and from our community.
 We insist that all people have the necessary support to achieve all of their hopes and dreams.
 We amplify the voices of our children, families and communities.
 We bring together different experiences, skills and backgrounds to provide opportunities to overcome personal, systemic and institutional barriers.

 Los Angeles County is home to the largest child welfare system in the country.
 Parenting youth who are transitioning out of foster care face daunting uncertainties while working to lay the foundation for their children to feel safe, secure and hopeful as they grow.
-Friends–L.A. pairs professional mentors—we call Friends—to those children facing the highest risks and prevent the next generation of children from entering the child welfare system.
+Friends LA pairs professional mentors — whom we call Friends — to those children facing the highest risks in order to prevent the next generation of children from entering the child welfare system.

-Friends–L.A. launched its innovative mentoring program in partnership with parenting transition-age foster youth to mentor their children (ages 4 to 6) from kindergarten to high school graduation – no matter what.
-In addition, we are eager to form strategic partnerships to layer our work with the many members of the child welfare community to enrich the continuum of care.
+Friends LA launched its innovative mentoring program in 2017 in partnership with parenting transition-age foster youth to mentor their children (ages 4 to 6) from kindergarten to high school graduation — for 12+ years, no matter what.

-Friends–L.A. is uniquely positioned to affect positive change across two-generations for both parents and their children.
-As we walk beside these children throughout their childhood, we concurrently empower their parents to advocate for their children through an ongoing, respectful and strengths-based partnership.
+We are uniquely positioned to affect positive change across two-generations for both caregivers and their kids.
+As we walk beside these children throughout their childhood, we concurrently empower their caregiver(s) to advocate for their children through an ongoing, respectful, and strengths-based partnership.

 Friends of the Children was established in 1993 by entrepreneur Duncan Campbell and his wife, Cindy Campbell, in Portland, Ore.
 The Campbells purchased a school building in the same Northeast Portland neighborhood where Duncan experienced a challenging childhood.
 After finding business success, Duncan wanted to help kids who grew up in an environment like his.
 In 1992, the Campbell Institute for Children, conducted extensive research to determine the most effective program model to help young children overcome adversity and realize their inherent resilience and potential.
 The research clearly indicated that the strongest protective factor a child can have is a long-term, nurturing relationship with a consistent and caring adult.